fabric8io/fabric8/docs/jubeRunQuickstart.md

 Sometimes you may see a pod not start; it may then try again and create more pods.
 If you hover over the status icon on the [Pods tab](http://localhost:8585/hawtio/kubernetes/pods) you should see a tooltip explanation for the failure (or click on the pod and look at the detail view).

 Usually this means that Jube could not find the [image zip](http://fabric8.io/jube/imageZips.html) in a maven repository for the docker container names referenced in your pod JSON.
-You may want to check that you properly built the associated image zip and its available in a maven repository at the maven coordinates that the exception reports it used.
+You may want to check that you properly built the associated image zip and it's available in a maven repository at the maven coordinates that the exception reports it used.

 #### Scaling your replication controllers